Meet the Cafe Writers

 Geoff Hill

 Geoff Hill is a Zimbabwean writer and journalist living in Johannesburg.
-He is chief Africa Correspondent for The Washington Times (DC) and maintains a second home in Rugby along with a wildlife estate north of Pretoria.
+He is chief Africa Correspondent for The Washington Times (DC) and maintains a second home in Rugby.
 In 2000, Geoff became the first non-American to receive a John Steinbeck award for his writing.
-He has authored two books on Zimbabwe.
+He has authored two books on Zimbabwe and writes for The Spectator.

 Geoff’s profile on Wikipedia.